 Pretty much all of Amsterdam's best known and most loved museums stay open throughout the winter (possibly closing for Christmas Day and New Year's Day only) and you'll see the Dutchies are keen to be outside during winter either on their bikes, wrapped up in blankets in a bar's terrace or just walking through one of the city's parks so don't think that the city sleeps or goes quiet in the winter.
 It really doesn't.

 There's a definite influx of travellers arriving in Amsterdam for New Year's Eve parties and I've noticed people also choosing Amsterdam as a place to come for a family holiday over Christmas, which I think is an excellent idea and something you'll always remember.
+You can find more tips and advice for planning a Christmas-time trip to Amsterdam here.
 Likewise Valentine's Day in February is also a little busier.
 What I will say quickly about coming to Amsterdam in winter is that it's still busy enough - the streets are never free of tourists! - so definitely worth buying skip the line museum and attraction tickets online in advance as there can still be queues for the most popular attractions like Rijksmuseum, Van Gogh and Anne Frank House.

 There are also lots of things happening in Amsterdam over the winter, not least the fantastic Amsterdam Light Festival, Christmas Markets, and ice skating on the rink outside Rijksmuseum.
 Just make sure you bring warm clothes and an open mind or sense of humour about the weather!

 Best time to visit Amsterdam with friends or as a group